SHORT BIRDING TOURS

 OVERVIEW

-Day 2: We will start our birding day very early, because we have to reach the highest part of the valley, located at 4500 meters above sea level.
-In this zone we will explore different enviroments and look for more endemic birds such as Black-breasted Hillstar, Rusty-crowned Tit-Spinetail, White-bellied Cinclodes, Striated Earthcreeper, White-cheeked Cotinga, Junin Canastero, Dark-winged Miner, as well as other interesting Andean species like Puna Snipe, Gray-breasted Seedsnipe, and with a bit of luck, the beautiful Diademed Sandpiper Plover.
+In this area, we will explore different environments and look for more endemic species such as Black-breasted Hillstar, Rusty-crowned Tit-Spinetail, White-bellied Cinclodes, Striated Earthcreeper, White-cheeked Cotinga, Junín Canastero, Dark-winged Miner, and the critically endangered White-bellied Cinclodes, as well as other interesting high-Andean species like Puna Snipe, Gray-breasted Seedsnipe, and the beautiful Diademed Sandpiper-Plover.

 KEY SPECIES